Exploring classical music: module 1

 What is the course about?

-Join us on a fascinating journey through the history and development of classical music.
-This module is part of a series forming a beginners guide to Western Classical Music.
-It aims to provide an understanding of how this music works and how it has developed from the Medieval to the present.
+This classic music appreciation course will lead you on a fascinating journey through the history and development of classical music, guiding you through a selection of notable works and explaining key musical changes at each stage.
+This module is the one of three forming our beginners’ guide to Western Classical Music.
+In module 1 we explore how music works and how it has changed from the Medieval to the early Baroque.
 No previous musical knowledge is necessary.

 What will we cover?